GarrettS/OpenSourceLearning/README.md

 Search & find: Learner searches google for learning material.
 Tutor link appears search results.
 Learner views the profile and its associated free material (embedded media, etc).
 Learner uses free tutorial information.

 Learner completes profile to his own degree of satisfaction (u/p, everything else optional).
+User is automatically added to communities based on each subject of declared interest (Japanese Language, Guitar Building, Life Planning).
+They can unsubscribe at any time.

 Learner enquires Teacher.